nodefluxio/face-detector-benchmark/README.md

 ## Running Benchmark Script

+**DISCLAIMER** : In this repository, we didn't take account from which dataset the face detection model is trained (several method obviously performed better because they are trained using WIDER dataset).
+Our purpose in this repo is solely to show the reader which model is ready to be used and perform better on WIDER dataset.
+Maybe in the future we will also provide benchmark to the other dataset.

 To perform performance benchmark on the available methods, you can execute the script below :
 ```
 python wider_benchmark.py --method [selected-method] --iou_threshold [float between 0-1]